deib-polimi/TRex/README.md

 This is the core of the project, containing both the standard and the CUDA powered engine.

+First of all build the configure script:

+    $ autoreconf --install

 To configure:

     $ ./configure